 staff welcoming the All Blacks home from the Rugby World Cup with a haka.
 It was spine-tingling, and I shared it on LinkedIn myself, as an example of the passion and authenticity that Air NZ brings to all of their sponsorships.

 One of the commenters on the post chastised me, because they said that Air New Zealand would surely look at this as a partnership, not a sponsorship.
 I could only think one thing:

 So with that, here’s the case for “sponsorship”, why I’m not shifting on that term, and why I don’t think you or our industry should, either.

 Sponsorship has evolved a lot in the last forty or so years.
 We’ve been through four, distinct generations, shifting from focusing on visibility to (finally) focusing on the right thing – the fans.
 We’ve gone from purely transactional deals to relationships that are heavy on both collaboration and mutuality.
 But even though we’ve got the focal point in the right place, and we’re getting the relationships right, it’s still evolving.
 Ever-changing technology, lifestyles, and populations mean that evolution will never stop.

 But the evolution of sponsorship to the amazing, multi-faceted, authentic, meaningful medium it is doesn’t require rebranding.
-Put a Tesla next to a Model T and the evolution is stark, but they’re both still cars.
+Put a Polestar next to a Model T and the evolution is stark, but they’re both still cars.
 Sending someone a message used to mean using a bloody telegraph.
 Now it means using any one of countless apps and technologies, but yet, it’s still a message.

 So, when I’m told that “we call it partnership now”, I fail to see any point, aside from trying to grab some fictional high ground on sophistication.